treeverse/lakeFS/docs/enterprise/getstarted/install.md

   </div>
 </div>

+See [additional examples on GitHub](https://github.com/treeverse/charts/tree/master/examples/lakefs/enterprise) we provide for each authentication method (oidc, adfs, ldap, rbac, IAM etc).

 ### Database Configuration

 In this section, you will learn how to configure lakeFS Enterprise to work with the KV Database you created (see [prerequisites](#prerequisites).

 Notes:
 * By default, the lakeFS Helm chart comes with `useDevPostgres: true`, you should change it to `useDevPostgres: false` for Fluffy to work with your KV Database and be suitable for production needs.
-* The configuration structure used for the KV database is the same for both lakeFS and Fluffy.
+* The KV database is shared between lakeFS and Fluffy, and therefore both services must use the same configuration.
 * See [fluffy][fluffy-configuration] and [lakeFS]({% link reference/configuration.md %}#database) `database` configuration.

 The database configuration structure between lakeFS and fluffy can be set directly via `fluffyConfig`, via K8S Secret Kind, and `lakefsConfig` or via environment variables.